Robert Gordon's College: Recent history

+Overview

 Arms and motto

 The coat of arms shows the boar of the Gordon family, and a fort or keep on a red background, similar to the towers on a red background on the coat of arms of Aberdeen.

 The current coat of arms dates from 1917.
 They were changed when it was discovered that the college had not registered the coat of arms that were previously in use as was legally required.
 A new college seal was produced once new arms had been approved by the Lord Lyon.

 The Latin motto of the college, "Omni nunc arte magistra" translates to "Now is the time for all your masterly skill"; it is more commonly presented as "Be The Best That You Can Be".
 It dates from 1882, after the school had been converted into a day school and a new coat of arms and seal came into use.
 The motto was suggested by William Geddes, a professor of Greek at Aberdeen University, and comes from the Aeneid, reporting the words of the god Vulcan.
 The original seal of the hospital contained the motto "Imperat hoc natura potens", translating as "by nature's sovereign command", which was taken from the Satires of Horace.

 House system

 The school has four houses, to one of which each student is allocated upon entering the school.
-The houses compete in various activities throughout the year and gain points which contribute to the annual John Reid Trophy award.
+The houses compete in various activities (such as netball, football, mathematics, cross country, poetry, and various other events) throughout the year and gain points which contribute to the annual John Reid Trophy award.
 The house system was introduced at Christmas 1928 to encourage competition in various sports.